Analysis of Complex Survey Data

 While many software packages have the capacity to analyze data from complex sample surveys, there are often challenges for researchers and survey users in understanding and applying appropriate analysis methods.
 This course will equip researchers with the knowledge, tools, and techniques essential for understanding and analyzing data from complex sample surveys, thereby improving accessibility to and usefulness of these data sources for applied researchers.

-Our first day will cover features of basic sampling designs and their use in complex samples for survey research, and the impact of sample characteristics on variance estimation and their relationship to sample design effects.
+The seminar will begin with a discussion of the features of basic sampling designs and their use in complex samples for survey research, and the impact of sample characteristics on variance estimation and their relationship to sample design effects.
 Topics include differences between model-based and design-based estimation, concepts of sampling design and estimation for existing international and national surveys, and the use of weights.
 Some of the surveys we will use for demonstration and practice include the American Community Survey (ACS); National Longitudinal Study of Youth (NLSY); the National Health and Nutrition Examination Survey (NHANES); Program for International Student Assessment (PISA); and the Early Childhood Longitudinal Study (ECLS-K:2011).
-Hands-on use of selected data sets for visualization and descriptive statistics using R, Stata, and/or SPSS will conclude the first day.
+Hands-on use of selected data sets for visualization and descriptive statistics using R, Stata, and/or SPSS will be included.

 Several software options will be demonstrated throughout this course, including R, SPSS and Stata.
 Because R is freely available, we will use R for most of our empirical demonstrations and exercises.
 Comparisons across packages will be made, and code will be provided for all examples.